docker/docs/docker-for-windows/index.md

     Notepad $PROFILE
     ```

+Open a new PowerShell session.
 Now, when you press tab after typing the first few letters, Docker commands such
 as `start`, `stop`, `run`, and their options, along with container and image
 names should now auto-complete.